Michael Benson

 Scene Shop Foreman

 Kenny Horning graduated with an MFA in technical direction from the University of Missouri Kansas City in 2004.
 He joined the department in 2008 and in that time has supervised the construction of over 45 scenery builds in Klein Theatre, as well as the renovation of Wonder Bread Studio and our production warehouse.
-Kenny manages the student employees in the scene shop and supports faculty and students in Technical Production.
+He manages the student employees in the scene shop and supports faculty and students in Technical Production.

 Office: duPont 314